 In general, if you really want to avoid having to file a state return, you’ll need to be sure you sever any and all ties you have to the state before you move abroad because sticky states only recognize a change to another US state as a change in residency.
 Closing or moving your bank account to a different state, selling your property, and changing your driver’s license to another state (especially one without income tax!) can help ensure you won’t end up paying state taxes on your income in these states.

-Not sure if you need to file State Tax Returns as an expat?
+Still not sure if you need to file State Tax Returns as an expat?
 Not to worry.
 Get started on your US expat taxes with the experts at Greenback.
 Click here to get matched with an accountant to review your individual situation today and confirm what you need to file.

-How to File a State Return
+How to File a State Return as an Expat

 If you find that you must file a state return while living overseas, a few considerations must be made.